tliron/exturl/README.md

 Especially powerful is the ability to refer to entries in remote archives, e.g. a zip file over http.
-Where possible exturl will stream the data (e.g. remote tarballs), but if filesystem access is required (remote zip, git repository clones, Docker images) it will download them to a temporary local location.
+Where possible exturl will stream the data (e.g. remote tarballs), but if filesystem access is required (for remote zip, git repository clones, and Docker images) it will download them to a temporary local location.
 The use of a shared context allows for optimization, e.g. a remote zip file will not be downloaded again if it was already downloaded in the context.
 Examples:

     tar:http://mysite.org/cloud.tar.gz\!main.yaml
     git:https://github.com/tliron/puccini.git!examples/openstack/hello-world.yaml